Commonly Used Terms in Addiction Science

-Anesthetic: An agent that causes insensitivity to pain and is used for surgeries and other medical procedures.
+Anesthetic: A drug that causes insensitivity to pain and is used for surgeries and other medical procedures.

-Benzodiazepine: A type of CNS depressant often prescribed to relieve anxiety, panic, or acute stress reactions.
+Benzodiazepine: A type of CNS depressant sometimes prescribed to relieve anxiety, panic, or acute stress reactions.
 Some benzodiazepines are prescribed short-term to promote sleep.
 Diazepam (Valium®) and alprazolam (Xanax®) are among the most widely prescribed benzodiazepine medications.

-Cannabinoid receptor: The receptor in the brain that recognizes and binds cannabinoids that are produced in the brain (anandamide) or outside the body (for example, THC and cannabidiol).
+Cannabinoid receptor: The receptor in the brain that recognizes and binds cannabinoids that are produced in the brain (anandamide) or outside the body (THC).

 Cannabinoids: Chemicals that bind to cannabinoid receptors in the brain.
-They are found naturally in the brain (anandamide) and are also chemicals found in marijuana (for example, THC and CBD).
+They are found naturally in the brain (anandamide, 2-arachidonoylglycerol) and also in marijuana (THC and CBD).
 They are involved in a variety of mental and physical processes, including memory, thinking, concentration, movement, pain regulation, food intake, and reward.

 Central nervous system (CNS): The system consisting of the nerves in the brain and spinal cord.

-Cerebellum: A portion of the brain that helps regulate posture, balance, and coordination.
+Cerebellum: A part of the brain that helps regulate posture, balance, and coordination.
 It is also involved in the processes of emotion, motivation, memory, and thought.

 Cerebrum: The upper part of the brain consisting of the left and right hemispheres.

-Comorbidity: When two disorders or illnesses occur in the same person, they are called comorbid.
+Comorbidity: When two disorders or illnesses occur in the same person.
 Drug addiction and other mental illnesses or viral infections (HIV, hepatitis) are often comorbid.
 Also referred to as co-occurring disorders.

-Craving: A powerful, often overwhelming desire for drugs.
+Craving: A powerful, often overwhelming desire to use drugs.

-Detoxification: A process that enables the body to rid itself of a drug.
-Medically assisted detoxification may be needed to help manage an individual’s withdrawal symptoms.
+Detoxification: A process in which the body rids itself of a drug, or its metabolites.
+Medically-assisted detoxification may be needed to help manage a person’s withdrawal symptoms.
 Detoxification alone is not a treatment for substance use disorders, but this is often the first step in a drug treatment program.

 Dopamine: A brain chemical, classified as a neurotransmitter, found in regions of the brain that regulate movement, emotion, motivation, and reinforcement of rewarding behavior.
 Dopamine release in reward areas of the brain is caused by all drugs to which people can become addicted.

-Drugged driving: Driving a vehicle while impaired due to the lingering, intoxicating effects of recent drug use.
+Drugged driving: Driving a vehicle while impaired due to the intoxicating effects of recent drug use.

 Hippocampus: An area of the brain crucial for learning and memory.

-Hypothalamus: A part of the brain that controls many bodily functions, including feeding, drinking, body temperature regulation, and the release of many hormones.
+Hypothalamus: A part of the brain that controls many bodily functions, including eating, drinking, body temperature regulation, and the release of many hormones.

 Limbic system: Interconnected brain structures that process feelings, emotions, and motivations.
 It is also important for learning and memory.

 Neuron (nerve cell): A unique type of cell found in the brain and throughout the body that specializes in the transmission and processing of information.

-Nucleus accumbens: A part of the brain reward system, located in the limbic system, that processes information related to motivation and reward.
-Nearly all addictive drugs act directly or indirectly on the nucleus accumbens to reinforce drug taking.
+Nucleus accumbens: A brain region in the ventral striatum involved in motivation and reward.
+Nearly all addictive drugs directly or indirectly increase dopamine in the nucleus accumbens, contributing to their addictive properties.

-Prescription drug abuse: The use of a medication by someone other than for whom it is prescribed, in ways or amounts other than intended by a doctor, or for the experience or feeling the medication causes.
+Prescription drug misuse: The use of a medication in ways or amounts other than intended by a doctor, by someone other than for whom the medication is prescribed, or for the experience or feeling the medication causes.
 This term is used interchangeably with “nonmedical” use, a term employed by many national drug use surveys.

 Psychedelic drug: A drug that distorts perception, thought, and feeling.
-This term is typically used to refer to drugs with hallucinogenic effects like those of LSD.
+This term is typically used to refer to drugs with hallucinogenic effects.

 Psychoactive: Having a specific effect on the brain.

-Relapse: In drug addiction, relapse is the resumption of drug use after an attempt to stop taking it.
-Relapse is a common occurrence in many chronic disorders, including addiction, that require frequent behavioral and/or pharmacologic adjustments to be treated effectively.
+Relapse: In drug addiction, relapse is the return to drug use after an attempt to stop.
+Relapse is a common occurrence in many chronic health disorders, including addiction, that requires frequent behavioral and/or pharmacologic adjustments to be treated effectively.

-Reward system (or brain reward system): A brain circuit that, when activated, reinforces behaviors.
-The circuit includes the dopamine-containing neurons of the ventral tegmental area, the nucleus accumbens, and part of the prefrontal cortex.
+Reward system (or brain reward system): A brain circuit that includes the ventral tegmental area, the nucleus accumbens, and the prefrontal cortex.